-H & W Global offers sulfuric acid anodizing with a wide variety of options for sealing the finished metal surface.
-Anodizing is essentially controlled oxidation of a light metal, most often aluminum and aluminum alloys.
+H&W Global offers sulfuric acid anodizing of aluminum with a variety of options for sealing the finished metal surface, including nickle acetate, sodium dichromate, and hot water.

-Anodizing brings value to aluminum parts by creating a uniform aluminum oxide layer.
+The anodizing process brings value to aluminum parts by creating a uniform aluminum oxide layer.
 This is the hardest of all surface finishes.
-Anodized aluminum is corrosion resistant, plus the anodizing process yields an outer surface to which paint and other organic finishes can adhere.
+Anodized aluminum is corrosion resistant, plus anodizing yields an outer surface to which paint and other organic finishes can adhere.

 Anodizing is excellent for both indoor and outdoor applications.
-The coating achieved through anodizing may be decorative, as in soft coat anodizing, or it may be applied to add mechanical strength, as in hard coat anodizing.
-H & W Global offers both processes with many custom options.
+The anodized coating may be decorative, as in soft coat anodizing, or it may be applied to add mechanical strength, as in hard coat anodizing.
+H&W Global offers both processes with many custom options.

-For example at H&W, clients have almost unlimited choices in the color as well as the finish of their anodized pieces.
+H&W offers clients almost unlimited choices in the color as well as the finish of their anodized pieces.
 If no coloring is desired, the anodized coating may simply be sealed, in which case it will appear silver.
 This is often referred to as “clear anodizing.”

 Soft Coat Anodizing